Skip to main content

 Implement the following logic in your application to retrieve customers’ account data:

-(e.g., ASSET, EQUITY, EXPENSE, LIABILITY, REVENUE) to group accounts.parentAccount
+• classification (e.g., ASSET, EQUITY, EXPENSE, LIABILITY, REVENUE) to group accounts.

-Follow the steps outlined in the synchronize contacts use case to synchronize suppliers in your system with your customer’s accounting system.
+Follow the steps outlined in the synchronize contacts use case to synchronize suppliers in your application with your user’s accounting platform.

-If your customer has classes, locations, or departments configured, you can retrieve them from the accounting service with GET /dimensions.
+If your users use classes, locations, departments or other dimensions configured, you can retrieve them from the accounting platform with GET /dimensions.

 Setup categorization rules

-Presenting the data retrieved in the previous steps in your frontend, enable your customer to configure rules for categorizing the expenses that will be synchronized to the accounting system.
+Presenting the data retrieved in the previous steps in your frontend, enable your user to configure rules for categorizing the expenses that will be synchronized to the accounting platform.
 The business logic will depend on your application, but bear in mind that:

-Whenever your customer incurs spend-related transactions in your application, e.g., credit card transactions or travel expenses, you can synchronize the transactions to your customer’s Accounting system with the correct classification via the POST /expenses endpoint.
+Whenever your user incurs spend-related transactions in your application, e.g., credit card transactions or travel expenses, you can synchronize the transactions to your user’s Accounting platform with the correct classification via the POST /expenses endpoint.
 It is up to your application whether these transactions should be synchronized automatically or require an end user to manually export the expenses from within your application.

 Keep your data fresh